 Removable Functional Appliances

-There are different kinds of functional removable appliances.
-Some of the most important ones include Frankel, Bionator, Activator, R-appliance, Farmand.
+Going back, some of the most important ones include Frankel, Bionator, Activator, R-appliance, Farmand.

 - Treatment effects of the R-appliance and twin block in Class II division 1 malocclusion.
 European Journal of Orthodontics